 On January 1, 2005, in accordance with the World Trade Organization, or the WTO, Agreement on Textiles and Clothing, the import quotas on textiles and clothing manufactured by countries that are members of the WTO were eliminated.
 Subsequently, the United States and Europe experienced a surge of imported goods from China, a country that benefited from the removal of the quotas.
 In response, the United States initially implemented new quotas against various textile and apparel items from China and ultimately negotiated an agreement with the Chinese government.
 The agreement between the United States and China went into effect in November 2005 and will continue in effect through December 31, 2008.
 During that time, China has agreed to specified quota limits on most textile and apparel products, and the United States has agreed to use restraint in exercising its right to impose additional safeguards.
-Beginning in January 2009, the U.S.-China agreement and the quotas against Chinese apparel will expire.
-At that point, the United States would still have the ability to impose safeguards under the WTO Agreement on Textiles and Clothing although the requirements for doing so will be more stringent.
+Beginning in January 2009, the U.S.-China agreement on Textiles and Clothing although the requirements for doing so will be more stringent.
 The situation in 2009 potentially could be similar to the experience in 2005, with import surges and a cycle of safeguards and negotiations.
 This could create logistical delays in our ability to maintain required inventory levels and alter cost differentials between vendors that source domestically and vendors that source more extensively from overseas.
 We believe this could lower the cost of apparel products and thereby reduce our average dollar amount of sales per customer in our stores.
 Additionally, retaliatory trade actions could cause a disruption of the supply chain of products from foreign markets, difficulty in predicting accurately the prices of merchandise to be imported from a particular country and adverse effects on our merchandise supply, sales and cash flows.